Skip to main content

 BMW iX

-BMW re-sets the standard for large, luxury EV Crossovers with this iX.
-Jonathan Crouch takes a look.
+BMW re-set the standard for large, luxury EV Crossovers with this iX.
+Jonathan Crouch looks at the improved version.

 Ten Second Review